 “Red Velvet Lover’s Cookbook” By: Deborah Harroun

-This book blew me away with its recipes, photographs and red velvet transformations!
+This book blew me away with the fabulous recipes, photographs and red velvet transformations!
 Every single recipe is red velvet “enhanced” and let me say – done beautifully!

 The book is divided into eight categories – The Basics, Quick Breads and Breakfast Treats, Cakes and Cupcakes, Cookies, Brownies and Bars, Breads, Ice Cream and Frozen Dessert and Other Indulgences.
 I have several favorites from each section.
-I actually think there are only four or five recipes that I don’t have marked… and those will probably sound good tomorrow! 😉
+I actually think there are only four or five recipes that I do not have marked… and those will probably sound good tomorrow!

 “The Ultimate Red Velvet Cake” (page 11 – and believe me – it is THE ultimate!), “Boiled Frosting” (page 16 – which reminds me of an old recipe my Grandma Barbra used to make), “White Chocolate Cream Cheese Frosting” (page 17 – and my FAVORITE!), “Glazed Fried Donuts” (page 22), “Red Velvet Waffles” (page 28), “Breakfast Biscuits with Chocolate Gravy” (page 36), “Red Velvet Cheesecake” (page 42), “Icebox Cake” (page 50), “Molten Lava Cakes” (page 53), “Red Velvet Snowballs” (page 58), “Gooey Butter Cookies” (page 62), “Cream Cheese Thumbprints” (page 71), “Seven-Layer Bars” (page 82), “Red Velvet Bread” (page 87 – YES!
 Bread!), “Frozen Cheesecake Pie” (page 100), “Red Velvet Truffles” (page 106), “Red Velvet Éclairs” (page 110) and “Red Velvet ‘Twinkies’” (page 120 – which would be incredible deep fried and drizzled in white chocolate…)

 All in all – this cookbook will be having a permanent place in my stack of “favorite cookbooks”!
-I can’t express how much I love this cookbook – and yes – I’m obsessed with anything red velvet.
-I’m not really sure where the love came from – perhaps from (much like the author of this cookbook) from the movie “Steel Magnolia’s” which I seen when I was younger – huge Dolly Parton fan!
+I can not express how much I love this cookbook – and yes – I am obsessed with anything red velvet.
+I am not really sure where the love came from – perhaps from (much like the author of this cookbook) from the movie “Steel Magnolia’s” which I seen when I was younger – huge Dolly Parton fan!